Up to 60% off sofas & mattresses — limited‑time deals.

 Best Picks

-Best Overall sleeper sofa: American Leather Harris
+Best Overall Sleeper Sofa: American Leather Harris

-Best sleeper sofa for Lounging: West Elm Harmony
+Best Sleeper Sofa for Lounging: West Elm Harmony

-Best Value sleeper sofa: Article Soma
+Best Value Sleeper Sofa: Article Soma

-How to Choose the sleeper sofa?
+How to Choose a Sleeper Sofa

 Limitations